-Response: The proposed building height is 38.75 to 40 feet, therefore, subparagraph b. is applicable to the development.
+ii.
+The body shall be equal to or greater than 75% of the overall height of the the development.
 Per the applicant's code narrative, a combination of reveals, color panelization of the concrete tilt-up walls, and perforated metal panels visually define the base, body, and top of the building.
 To add visual interest and reduce the perceived mass of the building, the pattern differs in two (2) areas of the front façade facing Addressing Street SW Day Road: the western office area and the main body of the building east of it.